gabor-trainer/devops-engineer-gitlab-2025-oct-13/additional-materials/0060 - Enterprise Merge Request.md

 ---

-**Conclusion:** Crafting a high-quality Merge Request is a fundamental skill of a senior developer.
+Crafting a high-quality Merge Request is a fundamental skill of a senior developer.
 It is an act of professional empathy for your teammates.
 By treating every MR as a clear, complete, and verifiable proposal, you contribute to a culture of quality, speed, and effective collaboration.